Join the New Directions Program!

 Our instructors are practitioners in their respective fields.Therefore they are skilled in providing our students with opportunities to learn practical content, develop relevent tools, and apply effective strategies within their professional environment.

-We deliver our courses through a weekend program format.
-This provides flexibility for working professionals and other non-traditional students.
+We deliver most courses through a weekend program format.
+Courses taught over the course of three weekends in a term (9 am to 4 pm Saturday and Sunday) provide flexibility for working professionals and other non-traditional students.

-Local Government: This Area of Specialty prepares students to work for local, county, and state government.
-Students will gain skills in government administration, politics of finance, state politics and public policy.
+Local Government: These courses prepare students to work for or better understand local, county, or state government.
+Students will gain skills in government administration, politics of budget and finance, local politics and public policy.

-Labor and Community Organizing: This Area of Specialty prepares students to lead and manage within labor and community organizing politics.
-Students will examine different social movement theories, labor union politics, community organizing and social movements to develop practical strategies for building broad social movements.
+Community and Labor Organizing: Courses in these areas prepare students to lead and manage community or labor organizations, or to respond and partner with these grassroots movements from within government.
+Students will examine different social movement theories, labor unions, community organizing models and political contexts to develop practical strategies for building or engaging with broad social movements.

 Apply Now!